gradle/gradle/design-docs/dependency-management.md

 This story introduces an API which allows the source and Javadoc artifacts for a Java library to be queried

-TBD: provide some API to query the source and/or Javadoc artifacts associated for a given component instance in a resolution result:

 - Should be possible to query the artifacts as a single batch, so that, for example, we will be able to resolve and download artifacts in parallel.
 - The API should expose download failures.